kvnang/frkennyang/src/posts/Basilica Peter/index.md

 At over **120 meters**, this is the world’s **tallest dome**.
 You can actually climb over **five-hundred steps** to the top and have a remarkable view of Rome and the Vatican Gardens.

 Don’t forget to look at the **giant letters** on a gold background encircling the dome’s base.
-It is a text from Matthew 16:18, with which Jesus gave Peter the supreme authority: “*you are Peter, and on this rock I will build my church … [and] I will give you the keys of the kingdom of heaven*.”
+It is a text from Matthew 16:18, with which Jesus gave Peter the supreme authority:

+> you are Peter, and on this rock I will build my church … [and] I will give you the keys of the kingdom of heaven.

 Below the four Evangelists, you see **two more inscriptions**.
 From Sts.
-Veronica to Helen, it reads in Latin: “*From here, a single faith shines throughout the world*.”
+Veronica to Helen, it reads in Latin:

+> From here, a single faith shines throughout the world.

 From Sts.
-Longinus to Andrew, it says: “*From here, the unity of the priesthood is born*.”
+Longinus to Andrew, it says:

+> From here, the unity of the priesthood is born.

 ## *Loggias* of the Relics
 ![Rome Vatican Saint Peter Basilica Saint Andrew by Francois Duquesnoy](peter-andrew.jpg 'St. Andrew by François Duquesnoy. ©2020 Kenny Ang')